 Understanding the limitations of your SAM tool is just as important as understanding the functionality it brings.
 When purchasing a SAM tool, finding one that best fits your unique environment requirements is the key to preventing the need to maintain spreadsheets to make up for missing information; or worse yet, being forced to buy another SAM tool.

 Further Available Research

 It’s important to keep your licensing position under control in order to protect your company from the unforeseen expenses of a potential audit.
-SAM tools are one great method that can help you keep your company’s assets organized; but it shouldn’t be the only method you use.
+Software Asset Management tools are one great method that can help you keep your company’s assets and inventory organized; but it shouldn’t be the only method you use.
 At Metrixdata360, we use the SAM tools that you already have installed and augment their functionality with our own proprietary SAM toolsets we’ve developed over time in order to provide the most accurate results for any upcoming software audit or SAM review.
 For more information about SAM tools, please consult our Learning Center.